 Salespeople often use flattery, exaggerations, or opinionated statements in their attempts to persuade potential buyers.
 Such tactics are often known as "puffery" or "puffing," and can be used as a defense against wire fraud.

 For example, a salesman who states over the phone that a product is "the best ever made" is not likely committing wire fraud, because the average listener would not rely on that statement to make a purchase.
-However, stating that the product is made of "solid 24-karat gold," when it's merely gold colored, or making any other materially false claim, goes beyond puffery and can indicate an in tent to defraud.
+However, stating that the product is made of "solid 24-karat gold," when it's merely gold-colored, or making any other materially false claim, goes beyond puffery and can indicate an intent to defraud.